arangodb/docs/drivers/dotnet-databases.md

 }
 ```

-## Delete a Database
+## Deleting a Database

 To delete an existing database, connect to the `_system` database and call
 `DeleteDatabaseAsync()` passing the name of the database to be deleted as a
 parameter.
 The `_system` database cannot be deleted.
-Be careful that you specify
+Make sure to specify
 the correct database name when you are deleting databases.

 ```csharp